 To give another example, think of being part of a difficult meeting where the parent is very negative about the care offered by a professional, and this was conveyed in front of others highlighting supposed flaws and shortcomings.
 Or basically, telling all the other people in the room that one clinician is either no good at their job, or is completely wrong in what they are saying.
 At the same time, other professionals are seen as competent and understanding.
 Basically, they can do no wrong.
 There is no acknowledgement or recognition that we all have strengths and weaknesses.

 In these situations, it’s important to hold onto these feelings.
 They tell a story, and working with children and families, it can reflect something about the child’s parenting or relationship experience.
 Splitting can replicate relationship patterns and dynamics, with the threat being about people coming together.
 It’s also important not to take such experiences as a personal attack, although they can feel very personal and condescending.
 Instead, try and hold on the experience and use it in your understanding of what might be going on.

 For someone who finds it threatening for people, or their emotions, to come together, there is a need to remain curious about this.
-I think there is a need to name what is happening and genuinely wonder with those involved why it can’t happen.
-If it does happen, it needs to be made as safe as possible for the service user because it’s a threatening and frightening prospect, and one which is likely to be sabotaged.
+I think naming what is happening can be useful.
+Genuinely wondering too why it can’t happen is important It’s vital to remain open and engaged.
+If things start to come together, it needs to be made as safe as possible for the service user.
+It’s a threatening and frightening prospect, and one which is likely to be sabotaged.
 It’s unknown territory – there are reasons why things have had to remain fragmented.

 It’s important to say too that this isn’t being consciously done.
 People aren’t going around thinking about locating unfavourable emotions in others.
 It’s a way of coping, particularly in those whose emotional development may have been compromised.
 Don’t get me wrong, we all do it to some extent.
 We all project our feelings at times.